 features/features/image/hybrid-cnn/.
 See the Other Feature Corpora page for a description.

 For More Information: See the ISTI Deep Feature Corpus website.

 The YFCC100M images were used for a Grand Challenge sponsored by Yahoo at ACM Multimedia 2015.
 Participants were asked to build systems to automatically detect particular social or cultural events in the YFCC100M dataset, analyze their structure, and summarize them.
 The Grand Challenge provided an example of how having a freely available web-scale multimedia dataset like YFCC100M can move research forward at the level of a whole community.

 ICSI researchers participated in the Challenge, producing a retrieval system called “Evento360” that uses hierarchical clustering based on both visual and audio information, as well as clustering of metadata.
 Link to demo coming soon!
 We’re having technical difficulties.

 - The YFCC100M images were used by researchers at University of North Carolina as the basis for a tool that creates 3D reconstructions of landmarks from diverse sets of user-generated images.

 - The ISI Foundation developed Flickr Cities, a tool for visualizing what types of images get captured in particular cities at different times and seasons.

-The projects listed here are only a sampling!
-Check out lots of other…
+The projects listed here form only a sample of what is available!

 Research in the Multimedia Commons: